2018 PCI DSS Workshop Agenda

 3:00 pm – 4:00 pm Table Top Exercises: Things to Know

-Tom Horton, Assistant Director for Identity Management and Security Engineering, Cornell University; Ed Ko, Manager Information Security Services, Campus Guard
+Tom Horton, ISA, Assistant Director for Identity Management and Security Engineering, Cornell University, and Ed Ko, CISSP, QSA, Manager Information Security Services, Campus Guard

 A discussion on tabletop exercises and the benefits they can share.
 Cornell recently went through a table top exercise with their QSA.
 Attend this sessions to hear their experiences.